rsocket/rsocket/MimeTypes.md

 #### Metadata

-Reactive Socket provides a default mime type for metadata payloads and all implementations of the protocol MUST use this default, unless overridden by the user.
+ReactiveSocket provides a default mime type for metadata payloads and all implementations of the protocol MUST use this default, unless overridden by the user.

 ##### Overview